Seahawks1013/242studentslabs/labs/lab9.md

 What would explain the timing ratio being smaller than the height ratio?
 (Hint: think about what operations besides comparisons are happening, and how cache behavior changes with tree depth.)

+>>Math: Height ratio =19,999/14 = ~1,428x.
+You would think that the BST takes 1,428x times longer, but the timing ratio is only ~200x.
+For the AVL, only 14 nodes are visited.
+They are closer together, meaning the steps are executed quickly.
+With 19,999, the BST has to search through different slots and areas in memory.
+Therefore, the BST visits more nodes and looks at different areas in memory.
+It results in a slower search time, but the timing ratio is still smaller because both share fixed overhead costs, such as memoryy allocation.
+Since both trees waste time on operations that have nothing to do with height, the wasted time occurs for both, which makes the BST look faster than it is.

 **[OBSERVE 8]**
 For **random** input, all three structures are within a small constant factor of each other in insert time, and the BST height (~32) is within 2× of the AVL height (~16).

 What does this tell you about when the plain BST is an acceptable choice?
 What kind of guarantee does it still fail to provide even for random input?

+>> A plan BST is the acceptable choice for randomized input.
+If the data is sorted, it will result in a lopsided tree that operates similarly to a linked list.
+However, it fails to provide a worst-case guarantee.
+If data happens to be sorted, it can destroy performance without warning.
+A nearly sorted sequence will silently degrade to O(n) per operation, compared to an AVL or Red-Black trees which guarantee O(log n).

 **[OBSERVE 9]**
 The sorted-built search for `std::map` is slower than AVL in this run, even though both are O(log n) with similar heights.
 One reason: `std::map` uses a Red-Black tree, which is slightly less balanced than AVL (height ≤ 2 log n vs ≤ 1.44 log n).

 But there is another reason related to **memory layout**.
 A `std::map` node is heap-allocated separately and contains extra pointers (parent, color flag).
 An `ANode` in this lab also heap-allocates, but what does the `std::map` node contain that the lab's `ANode` does not, and how might that affect cache performance?

+>>Each std::map node is larger in memory due to containing a parent pointer and a color flag.
+This results in the CPU needing to make more trips to RAM to fetch the nodes that are not in cache (cache misses).
+Since ANode is smaller, more AVL nodes fit in the cache, meaning fewer trips are made to RAM.
+Over 400,000 lookups, those extra cache misses add up, resulting in std::map being slower than AVL, even though they are both O(log n).

 **[OBSERVE 10]**
 You have now seen three balanced structures — AVL tree, Red-Black tree (`std::map`), and 2-3-4 tree — and timed two of them.